stats4sd/rmsystem/readme.md

 $ sh ./init.sh
 ```

-4.Launch the application from your browser via http://ip-address/admin
+4. Launch the application from your browser via http://ip-address/admin